BharathBrahma/LP/meta.md

 # Tell me about a time when you work together with other teams
 # Tell me about a time you made a mistake.
+Situation:
+In a previous role, I was working on a project that involved managing a large volume of JSON data within our database.
+We were using traditional relational tables to store this JSON data due to its flexibility and ease of querying.
+As the volume of requests grew exponentially, I noticed that the database was becoming increasingly strained, leading to performance issues.
+To address this, I decided to optimize the table design by compressing columns and adding appropriate indexes.
+Confident in the changes, I moved forward without conducting thorough load testing, believing the optimizations would be sufficient.

+Task:
+My task was to find a sustainable solution to manage the increasing volume of JSON data efficiently while ensuring the database remained performant and scalable.
+However, by underestimating the scale of the data and skipping extensive load testing, I made a critical mistake that led to further performance degradation and exceeded the database's size expectations.
+This mistake caused delays in data processing and impacted the user experience.

+Action:
+When the performance issues became apparent, I realized that my initial approach had not adequately addressed the scalability challenges.
+I immediately took responsibility for the oversight and initiated a deeper analysis of the situation.
+Through this analysis, I identified that the current database structure was not well-suited to handle the rapidly growing JSON data.

+To rectify the mistake, I led an effort to re-architect the data storage solution.
+Recognizing the limitations of our existing approach, I proposed moving the JSON data to a separate object storage solution that was better equipped to handle large, unstructured data.
+Additionally, I explored alternative database solutions and decided to adopt a wide columnar database specifically designed to manage large volumes of JSON data more efficiently.

+I also implemented a rigorous testing framework that included extensive load testing to simulate peak conditions and ensure the new solution could handle the expected data volumes.
+This testing phase involved setting up a staging environment that closely mirrored production, allowing us to identify and address any potential issues before deployment.

+Result:
+The new approach to storing JSON data in an object storage solution, combined with the use of a wide columnar database, significantly improved the system’s performance and scalability.
+The performance degradation issues were resolved, and the database size was managed more effectively, preventing the system from being overwhelmed by the growing volume of requests.

+However, this experience was a valuable lesson in the importance of thorough testing and the need to fully understand the implications of system changes.
+By learning from this mistake, I was able to implement a more robust solution that not only met the immediate needs but also positioned the system for future growth.

+In the end, the new architecture led to improved data processing times, better resource utilization, and enhanced system stability.
+The lesson learned from this experience also influenced my approach to future projects, where I placed a greater emphasis on comprehensive testing and validation, ensuring that similar mistakes were not repeated.

 # What product that you led are you most proud of and why?